bobfoster/avl-trees/README.md

      a   c

 is a valid binary search tree.
 Here the links are represented by / and \ characters and only the data is shown in the node.
-This is simpler than a representation like:

 Searching for Data
 ------------------